hiimryo816/humob2023-MOBB/README.md

 # HuMob Challenge 2023 - n-th Place Solution - Team MOBB
-This repository contains the code for the nth solution of the [HuMob Challenge 2023](https://connection.mit.edu/humob-challenge-2023) held at SIGSPATIAL in Hamburg, Germany, developed by Team MOBB.
+This repository contains the code for the 3rd solution of the [HuMob Challenge 2023](https://connection.mit.edu/humob-challenge-2023) held at SIGSPATIAL in Hamburg, Germany, developed by Team MOBB.

 ## About Team MOBB